 Do you think a blank document filled with questions would have the same effect?
 Clearly not!
 If you still have questions, we encourage you to go through the breakout again.
 When you propose challenges or games, the students have fun and get excited.
 And that state of excitement is where significant learning happens.

-Benefits of applying breakouts in the classroom
+Benefits of applying breakout games for the classroom

 Gamification is an active learning methodology, a system that fits with the most innovative approaches to education.
 Using gamification resources such as educational breakouts, we move from the traditional teaching-centered model to a learning and student-centered model.